A Painful Condition That Can Be Treated Without Surgery

 A typical misconception of chiropractic treatments is that the chiropractor will try to forcibly “pop” a slipped or herniated disc back into its correct position.
 This is not accurate.
 Our chiropractic physicians will use traditional chiropractic adjustments, but with severe disc conditions, a series of careful low-force techniques are utilized.
 The treatment program is conducted over a period of time to monitor the plan’s success and tailor future procedures accordingly.

-Spinal decompression therapy can be practiced with the goals of relieving pain and encouraging an optimal healing environment for degenerating, bulging or herniated discs.
+Spinal Traction or Decompression Therapy can be practiced with the goals of relieving pain and encouraging an optimal healing environment for degenerating, bulging or herniated discs.

 Spinal decompression is a type of therapy applied to your spine to bring you several theoretical benefits including: